renovatebot/renovate/docs/usage/config-overview.md

 Inherited config is visible to developers (it's within a repository they can see) although it's _implicitly_ applied so without log access and if they're not aware to look for an Inherited config repository then they may again be a little confused as to why default behavior has changed.

-Extending presets through Repository config is the most explicit and obvious way to use presets from an end user point of view.
-If they wonder why behavior is a certain way, they can look at the Repository config and trace through all presets it references.
+The recommended approach for using a centralized preset is to explicitly "extend" it from every repository, which can be achieved easily if it's part of your `onboardingConfig`.
+By having your centralized preset part of each Repository config `extends`, it has these two benefits:

+- You still have the ability to change shared settings in a single location
+- Any user viewing the repo can see the preset being extended and trace it back to understand which config is applied

 ## Mend Renovate App Config